microsoft/typescript-analyze-trace/README.md

 The `analyze-trace` output will try to highlight the most expensive portions of a compilation that it was able to measure (a.k.a. "hot spots").
 Each hot spot may have a breakdown of other contributing hot spots.

-`analyze-trace` will also try to point out when multiple versions of the same npm package was loaded and type-checked.
+`analyze-trace` will also try to point out when multiple versions of the same npm package were loaded and type-checked.

 Output currently looks like the following: